gokulm/BoltOn/docs/requestor.md

 * `TransactionInterceptor`
 <br> This interceptor starts a transaction with an isolation level set in the request class.
 This interceptor is enabled only if the request implements `IEnableTransaction` interface.

-You could create an interceptor by implementing `IInterceptor` interface, like [this](../optional/#interceptor).
+You could create an interceptor by implementing `IInterceptor` interface.
 If you want to control the execution of an interceptor based on the incoming request, you can make the request implement `IEnableInterceptor<TInterceptor>` and add a check something like this:

 	if (!(request is IEnableInterceptor<StopwatchInterceptor>))
 		return await next.Invoke(request, cancellationToken);